asgeir-s/entrepenator/README.md

 ## Process
 1. create project
 2. (optionally) registrer in the project register
+3. work on project anyware (for instance GitHub)
-3. someone with propose release pack
+4. someone with propose release pack
-4. vote on release (based on number of tokens) if accepted:
+5. vote on release (based on number of tokens) if accepted:
-5. contributes get new tokens based on their contributions
+6. contributes get new tokens based on their contributions
-6. the relese binary is sent to to plugin providers.
+7. the relese binary is sent to to plugin providers.
 They validate the relese pack against the currently accepted relese(hash).
 And runs their deployment script

 ## Tokens
 Each project has its own token.
 Tokens are used for voting wight and for distrubuting project profits.

 Tokens are erned by contributing and can also be bought.
+On every new release all contributors have to have the same amount of total contrigutions or more.
+The differanse from last time is payed out.

 Restrictions on token can be set when a project is started.
 For instance:
 - 10% of tokens should always be owned by project creator